nestjs/docs.nestjs.com/content/recipes/prisma.md

 #### Dependencies

-Firstly, we need to install the required packages:
+First, we need to install the required packages:

 ```bash
 $ npm install --save @prisma/client